 What the research tells us

-However it is encouraging news for older people who don’t participate in any type of balance training exercise – perhaps, ironically, because of a fear of falling (5).
+However it is encouraging news for older people who don’t participate in any type of balance training exercise – perhaps, ironically, because of a fear of falling (6).
 Using a Wii system at home to develop better balance may give many older adults more confidence to be mobile and active, which may result in a higher quality of life (4).
+Be sure to clear out tripping hazards and make adequate space in your environment when engaging in active video games like Wii-based exercise.